-4.4.2 Serial Port
+4.4.1 Serial Port

-Serial 1 is used for RS232 and Serial 2 for RS485 by default.
+Serial 1 is used for RS232 or RS485.

 This section explains how to configure serial port parameters to achieve communication with serial terminals, and configure work mode to achieve communication with the remote data center, so as to achieve two-way communication between serial terminals and remote data center.